s4m1nd/straycat/README.md

 ### Packaging

-Before writing this up, I tested against Ubuntu on aarch64 and x86_64 on VMs on my local machine.
-I had to extract the cat binary from the Junos OS to check some addresses as well.
+Before writing this up, I tested against Ubuntu on aarch64 and x86_64 on VMs on my local machines.
+I had to extract the cat binary from the Junos OS to check some addresses.

 ```sh
 #!/bin/sh